-The Synar Coordinator and her back up coordinator annually provides BBH's six regional grantees with information on the "See Red?" retailer education material as well as information on the WV State Code §16-9A-2 c and information on the Family Smoking Prevention and Tobacco Control Act/FDA to publish in any of their media initiatives.
+The Synar Coordinator annually provides BBH's six regional grantees with information on the retailer education material as well as information on the WV State Code §16-9A-2 c and information on the Family Smoking Prevention and Tobacco Control Act/FDA to publish in any of their media initiatives.
 The information also appears on the DHHR/BBH website.
-Point-of-sale stickers are mailed out to all eligible-for-inspections retailers, including "ID" required stickers for the door or register "point of sale" area for all customers to see.
-Additional "See Red?" material is provided for exhibit purposes should the retailer wish to display them and use them as training material for their employees.
+Point-of-sale stickers are mailed out to all eligible-for-inspection retailers, including "ID" required stickers for the door or register "point of sale" area for all customers to see.
+Additional "Check ID" material is provided for exhibit purposes should the retailer wish to display them and use them as training material for their employees.